Frequently Asked Questions

 What support will there be for my child's overall well-being?

 The welfare of children and young people at Releasing Potential is paramount for all staff.
 Your child’s tutor has responsibility for the well-being of your child.
 Tutors are supported by the Head of School and her Assistants/Deputies.
 They can access advice and support from a range of agencies including counselling services, Education Welfare, CAMHS and Social Care where appropriate.

 What specialist expertise is available at Releasing Potential?

 All staff are experienced in working with a range of students with complex needs and we continually train and develop our team to ensure we offer the best for our students and their families.
 Students who work on a one-to-one basis will be matched with appropriate staff based on their needs and interests, and this will depend on the skills and qualifications of the individual tutor.

-All our staff have ongoing training in a range of special educational needs, all undertake our NVQ3 in the Management of Challenging Behaviour, all have regular safeguarding training and case management supervision from senior managers.
+All our staff have ongoing training in a range of special educational needs, all undertake our Level 3 qualification in the Management of Challenging Behaviour, all have regular safeguarding training and case management supervision from senior managers.

 How will the school prepare my child to join?

 Staff visit students when a referral is made; parents and students visit the School and we home visit every student before they take up their place with us.